michael2012z/BitBible/markdown/KJV/files/Job.md

 7. Which commandeth the sun, and it riseth not; and sealeth up the stars.

-8. Which alone spreadeth out the heavens, and treadeth upon the waves of the sea.waves: Heb. heights
+8. Which alone spreadeth out the heavens, and treadeth upon the waves of the sea.

-9. Which maketh Arcturus, Orion, and Pleiades, and the chambers of the south.Arcturus…: Heb.
-Ash, Cesil, and Cimah
+9. Which maketh Arcturus, Orion, and Pleiades, and the chambers of the south.

 10. Which doeth great things past finding out; yea, and wonders without number.

 11. Lo, he goeth by me, and I see him not: he passeth on also, but I perceive him not.

-12. Behold, he taketh away, who can hinder him? who will say unto him, What doest thou?hinder…: Heb. turn him away?
+12. Behold, he taketh away, who can hinder him? who will say unto him, What doest thou?

-13. If God will not withdraw his anger, the proud helpers do stoop under him.proud…: Heb. helpers of pride, or, strength
+13. If God will not withdraw his anger, the proud helpers do stoop under him.

 14. How much less shall I answer him, and choose out my words to reason with him?